James Wannerton

-James Wannerton; is an English IT professional, artist and writer.
+James Wannerton is an English IT professional, artist and writer.
 He experiences sound to taste synesthesia, including lexical-gustatory synesthesia; i.e. he can "taste" sounds, including words or word sounds.

 As President of the UK Synaesthesia Association, a position he has held since 2006, he’s committed to raising awareness of synesthesia and also actively encourages other synesthetes to speak about their unique and fascinating experiences.
-He is also Vice President of the International Association of Synesthetes, Artists and Scientists (IASAS), based in the USA.
+He is also Vice President of the International Association of Synesthetes, Artists and Scientists (IASAS), based in the US.

 Wannerton has been the subject of detailed research carried out by the University College London and the University of Edinburgh regarding his synesthetic condition.

 His personal interests in synesthesia extend to researching cognitive perception, intuition, reasoning and cognitive dissonance and he has been the subject of a number of published research papers and general interest articles on the subject of synaesthesia both in Europe and the United States.